Cox Spinal Decompression

 As the spine stretches the doctor is able to focus the stretch/decompression at very specific levels of the lower back by stabilizing the vertebra above the restricted vertebrae using a specific hand contact.
 This focal pressure applied by the doctor makes Cox Technique more effective than traditional traction therapies or inversion devices which apply only a general traction, and do not provide feedback to doctor with respect to the health of the disc and spinal joints.

 Each decompression stretch is applied in a rhythmical push-pull action five or six times for a total of about 20 seconds.
 This process is usually repeated three to four times, with sessions typically lasting less than 15 minutes.
 Most patients begin feeling relief with as few as 3-6 sessions.
 The treatment plan and recovery time varies based on the condition, severity, and age, though most patients completed their treatment by the 8th week.
+Take an appointment with the trained physiotherapist.

 Contact Kinetesis Spine & Joint Clinic today!